re-data/re-data/README.md

  * **Visualizing new, previously impossible things** - Things like schema changes, cannot be queried from DB, but computing metrics over time makes showing those possible.

  * **Big set of predefined and effectively computed metrics** - Redata comes with large set of predefined metrics, computed out of box for your tables.
-We also optimize quries in ways which are hard to do yourself when doing custom monitoring setup
+We also optimize queries computing them, so that it's effective and fast.

 # Getting started (local machine setup)